What is an externship and how does it differ from an internship?

-Please check Strategy for current openings and submit your application materials (resume, cover letter, transcript, writing sample, as requested) through Strategy for the externships available each semester.
+Please check Simplicity for current openings and submit your application materials (resume, cover letter, transcript, writing sample, as requested) through Simplicity for the externships available each semester.
 Check the important dates for deadlines throughout the year.
 Some employers will schedule on-campus interviews to choose future externs (usually in the spring) and others will collect resumes and conduct interviews at the placement site.

 If selected, how do I enroll for the externship?

-You must complete an application (available online) and get the appropriate signatures requested on the form, then take the form to the Registrar to add to your class schedule in DataVU.
+You must complete a Registration form and get the appropriate signatures requested on the form, then take the form to the Registrar to add to your class schedule in DataVU.

 Who should sign the forms to register?